Real app flow

 2Record real events

-A walk, meal, symptom, medicine, photo or note becomes history instead of scattered memory.
+A walk, meal, symptom, medication, photo, or note becomes part of the care history instead of scattered notes and memory.

 3See the connections

-Food, activity, medicines and health observations start to have context around each other.
+Feeding, activity, medications, and health observations start to make sense together.

 Modules in real situations

 Each module solves a concrete daily problem for the owner.
-The value is not simply “I have an app”; it is “I miss fewer details and understand my dog’s care more clearly”.
+The value is not simply “I have an app”; it is “I miss fewer details and understand my dog’s care with more confidence”.

 Dog profile

-One clear profile instead of information in five different places
+One organized profile instead of information in five different places

 The dog profile is the foundation.
-It keeps the main information: name, age, weight, important specifics, notes and context that later matters for health, food, medicines and walks.
+It keeps the main information: name, age, weight, important specifics, notes, and context that later matters for health, feeding, medications, and walks.

 This helps when someone else looks after your dog, when you visit a veterinarian, when you compare changes over time, or when you simply do not want important details scattered across chats and notes.